oasis-tcs/odata-specs/odata-temporal-ext/temp/odata-temporal-ext-v4.0.md

 ::: example
-Example ##ex: Change an employee\'s job title during a period of application time with [`api-1`](https://docs.oasis-open.org/odata/odata-temporal-ext/v4.0/cs01/odata-temporal-ext-v4.0-cs01.html#example_api_1) (snapshot).
+Example ##ex: Change an employee's job title during a period of application time with [`api-1`](https://docs.oasis-open.org/odata/odata-temporal-ext/v4.0/cs01/odata-temporal-ext-v4.0-cs01.html#example_api_1) (snapshot).
 Note that the period boundaries are not visible in